 DRUG INTERACTIONS: Your healthcare professionals (e.g., doctor or pharmacist) may already be aware of any possible drug interactions and may be monitoring you for it.
 Do not start, stop or change the dosage of any medicine before checking with them first.
-Before using this medication, tell your doctor or pharmacist of all prescription and nonprescription/herbal products you may use, especially of: aspirin or aspirin-like drugs (e.g., salicylates, non-steroidal anti-inflammatory drugs -NSAIDs such as ibuprofen, phenylbutazone), azole antifungals (e.g., fluconazole), birth control pills, calcium channel blockers (e.g., diltiazem), chloramphenicol, cimetidine, clofibrate, decongestants (e.g., pseudoephedrine), diazoxide, diet pills, epinephrine, estrogens, fenugreek, ginseng, gymnema, isoniazid, MAO inhibitors (e.g., furazolidone, linezolid, moclobemide, phenelzine procarbazine, rasagiline, selegiline, isocarboxazid, tranylcypromine), niacin, phenytoin, probenecid, rifampin, sulfonamides (e.g., sulfa antibiotics), thyroid drugs, warfarin, "water pills" (diuretics such as hydrochlorothiazide, furosemide).
-Many drugs can affect your blood sugar levels, making it more difficult to control your blood sugar.
-Examples include corticosteroids (such as prednisone). psychiatric medicines (such as olanzapine), fluoroquinolone antibiotics (such as ciprofloxacin), among others.
-Ask your doctor or pharmacist how often to check your blood sugar.
-Tell your doctor about the results and of any symptoms of high or low blood sugar.
-(See also Side Effects section.)
-Your doctor may need to adjust your diabetes medication, exercise program, or diet.
+Before using this medication, tell your doctor or pharmacist of all prescription and nonprescription products you may use, especially of: aspirin or aspirin-like drugs (e.g., salicylates, NSAIDs such as ibuprofen, phenylbutazone), azole antifungals (e.g., fluconazole), birth control pills, "blood thinners" (e.g., warfarin), calcium channel blockers (e.g., diltiazem), chloramphenicol, cimetidine, clofibrate, corticosteroids (e.g., prednisone), decongestants (e.g., pseudoephedrine), other diabetes drugs (e.g., insulin, metformin), diazoxide, diet pills, epinephrine, estrogens, fenugreek, ginseng, isoniazid.
+MAO inhibitors (e.g., furazolidone, linezolid, moclobemide, phenelzine, procarbazine, rasagiline, selegiline, isocarboxazid, tranylcypromine), niacin, phenothiazines (e.g., promethazine), phenytoin, probenecid, quinolone antibiotics (e.g., ciprofloxacin), rifampin, sulfonamides (e.g., sulfa antibiotics), thyroid drugs, "water pills" (diuretics such as hydrochlorothiazide, furosemide).
 Beta-blocker medications (e.g., metoprolol, propranolol, glaucoma eye drops such as timolol) may prevent the fast/pounding heartbeat you would usually feel when your blood sugar level falls too low (hypoglycemia).
 Other symptoms of low blood sugar such as dizziness, hunger, or sweating are unaffected by these drugs.
 This document does not contain all possible interactions.
 Therefore, before using this product, tell your doctor or pharmacist of all the products you use.
 Keep a list of all your medications with you, and share the list with your doctor and pharmacist.

 OVERDOSE: If overdose is suspected, contact your local poison control center or emergency room immediately.
 US residents can call the US national poison hotline at 1-800-222-1222.
 Canadian residents should call their local poison control center directly.
-Symptoms of overdose may include: shakiness, rapid heartbeat, unexplained sweating, loss of consciousness.
+Symptoms of overdose may include: shakiness, rapid heartbeat, sweating, loss of consciousness.

 NOTES: Do not share this medication with others.
-It is recommended you attend a diabetes education program to understand diabetes and all the important aspects of its treatment including meals/diet, exercise, personal hygiene, medications and getting regular eye, foot and medical exams.
+It is recommended you attend a diabetes education program to better understand diabetes and all the important aspects of its treatment including meals/diet, exercise, personal hygiene, medications and getting regular eye, foot, and medical exams.
 Consult your doctor or pharmacist.
 Keep all medical appointments.
 Laboratory and/or medical tests (e.g., liver and kidney function tests, fasting blood glucose, hemoglobin A1c, complete blood counts) will be performed to monitor for side effects and response to therapy.
 Regularly check your blood or urine for sugar, as directed by your doctor or pharmacist.

-MISSED DOSE: If you miss a dose, take it as soon as you remember.
+MISSED DOSE: If you miss a dose, use it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.